rbms-bsc/DCRMR/_pages/Additional-notes/On-carrier-unit-with.md

 ## 9.34.2 RDA definition and scope

-<a name="9.34.2.1">9.34.2.1</a> A manifestation that is issued on the same carrier as a manifestation being described.
+<a name="9.34.2.1">9.34.2.1</a> A manifestation that is a part of the same carrier unit as another part manifestation.

 ## 9.34.21 DCRMR elaboration of scope

-<a name="9.34.21.1">9.34.21.1</a> Record an Issued with relationship for a manifestation in which a volume is made up of two or more separately titled parts that are also separately paginated or foliated and have separate signatures, but which have been issued together by the publisher, distributor, etc. (See also [RDA Toolkit: Part work](https://access.rdatoolkit.org/Content/Index?externalId=en-US_ala-6bc578be-fa3d-3499-a37a-f690b085d23e){:target="_blank"}.)
-Do not record an Issued with relationship  if the pagination, foliation, or signatures of separately titled parts are continuous with the part being described.
+<a name="9.34.21.1">9.34.21.1</a> Record an "issued with" relationship for a manifestation in which a volume is made up of two or more separately titled parts that are also separately paginated or foliated and have separate signatures, but which have been issued together by the publisher, distributor, etc. (See also [RDA Toolkit: Part work](https://access.rdatoolkit.org/Content/Index?externalId=en-US_ala-6bc578be-fa3d-3499-a37a-f690b085d23e){:target="_blank"}.)
+Do not record an "issued with" relationship if the pagination, foliation, or signatures of separately titled parts are continuous with the part being described.
 Instead, record these as a contents note (see [Note on manifestation, 9.3.32.1](/DCRMR/additional-notes/Note-on-manifestation/#9.3.32.1)).

 ## 9.34.25 Related element